igrek51/android-songbook/docs/pages/chord-notations.md

-# Chords Notations
+# Chord Notations

-**Chords Notation** is the note naming convention in music.
+**Chord Notation** is the note naming convention in music.

-*Songbook* supports several chords notations:
+*Songbook* supports several chord notations:

 -   **English** -
     used in most countries.